top of page

 8.6 / 10

-Best For: Espresso beginners and households brewing multiple coffee styles
+Best For: Espresso beginners and mixed-brew households that want digital controls and portafilter support.

 → Timemore Chestnut C3 Manual Grinder